amankapoor/wordpress-htaccess-editor/README.md

 ## Description

 This plugin is a .htaccess editor with code highlighting for optimization purposes.
-The editor supports over 30 code highlighting themes.
+The editor supports over 30 code highlighting themes and has built in features such as (regular expression) search & replace.

 ![.htaccess editor](https://github.com/o10n-x/wordpress-htaccess-editor/blob/master/docs/images/htaccess-editor.png)